michael2012z/BitBible/markdown/KJV/files/Ps.md

 16. The waters saw thee, O God, the waters saw thee; they were afraid: the depths also were troubled.

-17. The clouds poured out water: the skies sent out a sound: thine arrows also went abroad.poured…: Heb. were poured forth with water
+17. The clouds poured out water: the skies sent out a sound: thine arrows also went abroad.

 18. The voice of thy thunder was in the heaven: the lightnings lightened the world: the earth trembled and shook.